The best time to go to Mackinac Island is hotly debated. The island may be surrounded by sea-blue waters and endless ocean-like waves.

 The best time to go to Mackinac Island for some is when the summer crowds are gone.
 Enjoy the quiet of Marquette Park adjacent to downtown and the wonderful restaurants without the wait for a table.

 Another island treat is a stay at the famous Grand Hotel.
-Summer is peak season and when you can expect to pay a premium for a few nights in their Victorian rooms and suites.
+Summer is peak season and you can expect to pay a premium for a few nights in their Victorian rooms and suites.

 Fall is when the best room and event packages are available.